 Emotions and moods have a way of directing our spending behavior.
-Since we can’t always predict our future emotions while making our budgets, how do we prevent retail therapy or a hankering for donuts from throwing a wrench into things later in the month?
+Since we can’t always predict our future emotions while making our budgets, how do we prevent retail therapy (or a sugar craving that results in buying donuts for the whole office) from throwing a wrench into things later in the month?

 You can avoid emotional spending by having a plan.
 Here are seven of those feelings that can tempt you to spend, plus some strategies for thinking clearly while you’re in the middle of them.

 No one wants to turn down that Girl Scout who comes to your front door asking you to buy cookies.
 You look at that sweet face, feel a tinge of guilt, and decide that your pantry could use a few boxes of Thin Mints and Samoas.
 It’s easier than just saying no, right?

 Spending Solution: If you make your budget before the month begins, that gives you a perfect reason to resist spending money out of guilt—you simply say, “It’s not in the budget.”
 And if you plan ahead of time, Girl Scout cookies can get their own budget!
 That really is easier than just saying no.

 This is the emotion that makes you want to keep up with the Joneses.
 When someone talks about their nice vacation or new car, you may have the urge to buy something or go somewhere too.
 Your emotion will tell you yes while your bank account will say, “Uh, maybe later.”

 Spending Solution: Let the moment pass.
 Take some time and breathe.
 Once you’re past the initial rush, you won’t be as tempted to spend.
 If you wait and still find yourself wanting a certain item, start saving for it!
 Just don’t go crazy buying things because someone else has something you’d like to have.